John Askey: Macclesfield Town

 The decline continued into the 1992–93 season as Macclesfield finished just two points above the relegation zone.
 Askey scored 13 goals in 53 games in the 1993–94 season, including a hat-trick in a 6–1 win over Gateshead on 6 November; Macclesfield improved under new manager Sammy McIlroy, finishing seventh and picking up a cup double, winning the Bob Lord Challenge Trophy after beating Yeovil Town in the final and lifting the Staffordshire Senior Cup for the first time after defeating Wednesfield in the final.
-He went on to score 12 goals in 41 league games as Macclesfield won the Conference title in 1994–95, but the club failed to gain Football League status as Moss Rose failed to meet the required capacity requirements.
+He went on to score 12 goals in 41 league games as Macclesfield won the Conference title in 1994–95.
+Still, the club failed to gain Football League status as Moss Rose failed to meet the required capacity requirements.
 Askey broke his leg in a pre-season friendly with Winsford United and missed the entire 1995–96 season due to a broken leg, leaving him unable to play in the FA Trophy and Bob Lord Challenge Trophy finals.
 He marked his return to fitness with 11 goals in 49 league games in the 1996–97 season as Macclesfield won their second Conference title, this time securing a place in the Football League.
 Town also won the Staffordshire Senior Cup by beating Bilston Town and reached the finals of the Cheshire Senior Cup and Bob Lord Challenge Trophy, losing out to Hyde United and Kidderminster Harriers respectively.

 Macclesfield won promotion in their maiden Football League season, finishing runners-up to Notts County and thereby winning promotion out of the Third Division at the end of the 1997–98 season.
-It was at this point, at the age of 34, that he finally turned fully professional, speaking in 2020 he said that "I just thought, well we are playing teams like Man City, Stoke, Burnley and Preston.
+It was at this point that, at the age of 34, he finally turned fully professional; speaking in 2020, he said,"I just thought, well we are playing teams like Man City, Stoke, Burnley and Preston.
 I'll just go full time for a year and enjoy myself and get myself really fit.
 That's what I did and I have been full time ever since."
-However they finished bottom of the Second Division in 1998–99, despite Askey contributing seven goals from 46 games.
-Again consistent back in the Third Division in the 1999–2000 season, Askey was again named as the club's Player of the Year after he scored 15 goals from 41 starts and four substitute appearances.
-The 2000–01 season would prove his last as a key first-team member however, his three goals in 43 games helping Town to a mid-table finish.
+However, they finished bottom of the Second Division in 1998–99, despite Askey contributing seven goals from 46 games.
+Again consistent back in the Third Division in the 1999–2000 season, Askey was again named the club's Player of the Year after scoring 15 goals from 41 starts and four substitute appearances.
+The 2000–01 season would prove his last as a key first-team member; however, his three goals in 43 games helped Town to a mid-table finish.
 He was limited to 19 appearances throughout the 2001–02 season by new manager David Moss and he scored in his final match for the club on the last day of the 2002–03 season, against Rochdale.
 His total of 155 goals in 679 league and cup appearances made him the club's record appearance holder and fourth highest goalscorer.
 He was voted as the club's PFA Fans' Favourites and cult hero in 2005.